-14. A bag contains 50 tickets numbered 1, 2, 3, ..., 50 of which five are drawn at random and arranged in ascending order of magnitude '(x 1
+14. A bag contains 50 tickets numbered 1, 2, 3, .., 50 of which five are drawn at random and arranged in ascending order of magnitude '(x_1 then the probability that the digit is even, is

 15. A pack of 52 cards is divided at random into two equals parts.
 Find the probability that both parts will have an equal number of black and red cards.